Freedom to Live, Love, and Lead Like Jesus

 Most of the time, it is because men have failed to teach boys to lead.
 It is up to us to break the cycle for the next generation.

-So, How can we teach young boys to lead as men?
+So, how can we teach young boys to lead as men?

 First, we learn to follow Christ.
 J. Oswald Sanders, in his book Spiritual Leadership, gives excellent examples of traits the spiritual man should have.
 It is crucial for men to understand and embrace their role as leaders at home, as it is a fundamental part of their God-given purpose.